-Installing new windows onto your home can be a big and expensive investment.
-Researching the material, shape and colour of your window frames can be daunting.
-However, it is essential to making sure that you install the perfect window colour for your aesthetic as well as the architecture and colour of your home.
-We have come up with a few things to consider when choosing a window frame colour that enhances the beauty of your home.
+Installing new windows on your home can be a big and expensive investment, making research an essential part of purchasing your new home addition.
+Everything from the material used, the shape of the windows and colour of your window frames can be customised to your style preferences, which while it can be daunting, makes it easier for you to find the perfect products.
+As it can drastically change the appearance of your home, it is essential to make sure that you install the perfect window colour for your aesthetic as well as the architecture of your property.
+To lend you a helping hand in this tedious task, we have come up with a few things to consider when choosing colours that best suit your home and will enhance the beauty of your property.

-The architecture of a traditional home can be considerably different to a modern home.
-You need to consider your homes architecture when designing the style and colour of your window frame.
+The architecture of a traditional home can be considerably different to a modern home, making it important to consider your homes architecture when designing the style and colour of your window frame.
 Certain window colours look better on traditional homes, and others suit the contemporary architecture.
 Traditional style buildings tend to lean towards warm colours such as red, yellow, orange and brown.
-Whereas, modern style homes lean more towards cooler tones such as green, blue, purpler and grey.
+Whereas, modern style homes lean more towards cooler tones such as green, blue, purple and grey.

 The materials in which your home has been built with will also greatly impact the colour that you choose for your window frames.
 For example, traditional homes tend to be built with exposed brick, vinyl siding or have a wooden trim around windows.
 Taking this into consideration, the colour that you pair with light bricks can transform the look of your home, so be careful not to go too bold with the colour.
-Subtle colours go best with traditional homes and with new techniques, you can still have a contemporary home on the inside.
-Consider a victorian look with our slide slash windows in Buckingham, giving your traditional home a little bit of character, and don’t forget to get double glazing in Northampton for an old fashioned look with modern protection.
+Subtle colours go best with traditional homes, and with new techniques, you can still have a contemporary home on the inside.
+Consider a Victorian look with our slide sash windows, giving your traditional home a little bit of character, and don’t forget to get double glazing in Milton Keynes for an old fashioned look with modern protection.
 Homes that have a stone facade in a dark grey tends to have a more modern look to them.
 For this reason, it is best to go for a darker coloured window frame so that the colours and tones do not clash with one another.

 When thinking about the frame colour, make sure you think about the colour of the inside of the window frame.
 You want to make sure that your window also matches the interior design of your home.
 Regardless of what the outside of your house looks like, the inside can be transformed into a design that matches your aesthetic.
 Using materials such as wood on the inside of your window frame can make it easier to paint if you wish to change the colour when you change your style.
 White walls with a black window frame can make a statement within a contemporary or a traditional household.